 If your baby eats a little dirt, don’t worry too much about it.
 His immune system will probably benefit from it, and there’s no need to contact your doctor.
 If your baby gets a stomach ache, his body will most likely take care and dispose of the bacteria.
 But if your baby is vomiting or has prolonged diarrhea, it’s a good idea to contact your pediatrician.

 Technology changes every day and whether we like it or not, it’s part of our daily life.
-It has become part of our reality; our children see us use our smartphones and tablets every day, and remember they learn through imitation.
+It has become part of our reality; our children see us use our smartphones and tablets every day, and, remember, they learn through imitation.
 For this reason, we need a new way to define and use these tools –which is what they are, tools.
 We need to ensure that when our children are exposed to screens, we provide them with appropriate applications and interact with them, so their experience is the most educational and social as possible.
+Continue reading →

-Summer is here!
-And it comes with warm, sunny days that are ideally spent splashing around in a pool.
+When summer arrives, it comes with warm, sunny days that are ideally spent splashing around in a pool.
 Thinking about going for a swim with your little one?
-Here are some safety guidelines you can follow to make sure that it’s smooth sailing for everyone.
+Here are some safety guidelines you can follow to make sure that it’s a smooth experience for everyone.

-The best way to keep children safe around swimming pools is having an adult who knows how to swim actively supervising them at all times.
-For infants and toddlers, an adult should be within arm’s reach, in the water with them.
+The best way to keep children safe around swimming pools is by having an adult who knows how to swim actively supervising them at all times.
+For infants and toddlers, an adult should be within arm’s reach in the water with them.
 There should be a fence or barrier that completely covers the pool area, preventing children from entering the area on their own.
 If you have a pool at home, it’s a good idea to establish some ground rules.
 The American Academy of Pediatrics (AAP) recommends the following:

 Did you know that house injuries are one of the top reasons kids under 3 visit the E.R. each year?

-Kids develop in different stages, so it’s good to have toys that will enhance their experiences, depending on what stages they are on.
-So in addition to finding safe toys for your child, it’s recommended to find toys that match their level of development and budding skills.
+Kids develop in different stages, so it’s good to have toys that will enhance their experiences in each of those periods.
+So, in addition to finding safe toys for your child, it’s recommended to find ones that match his level of development and budding skills.